precondition/ProgramISO/ideas.md

 * Create a navigation layer where <kbd>H</kbd><kbd>J</kbd><kbd>K</kbd><kbd>L</kbd> are normal cursor movements like in Vim but the keys above (<kbd>Y</kbd><kbd>U</kbd><kbd>I</kbd><kbd>O</kbd>) are Ctrl+Mvmnt and keys below (<kbd>N</kbd><kbd>M</kbd><kbd>\<</kbd><kbd>\></kbd>) are Shift+Mvmnt.
 Something similar can be made for the left hand in regards to `Home`, `PgDn`, `PgUp`, and `End`.
 * ~~Assign bigrams and trigrams to keys or key combos, possibly with the use of an Hyper key on <kbd>Ctl_L</kbd> (Stock QWERTY position) or as a dual-role on a number row key.~~ ~~Added to ProgramISO on the number row because the lower corners of the keyboards are harder to reach than the upper corners~~ Removed in favor of the next idea
     * Chording is hard.
 Alternatively I could set a very uncommon symbol at level1 of a key and use text expansion software such as Autokey to expand {weird symbol}{letter} and {letter}{weird symbol}
+* Mod tap the Level 2 of the spacebar.
+* There are way too many ways to enter `[]`.
+I should remove some.

 # Interesting resources